uzbit/wootrex-bio-api-docs/README.md

 A tandem repeat is identified as a contiguous region has repeated number of k-mers of a specific type.
 For instance, a homopolymer is a special case of a tandem repeate where k=1.
 Another example of a tandem repeat is where the kmer "CGA" is repeated 4 times in a row: CGACGACGACGA.
 These types of repeats can cause issues in oligo synthesis.
 Tandem repeats are displayed in pink.

 ##### ΔG - Overlapping Oligo Pairs (Code 401)
-Two oligos designed to overlap but have a higher (more positive) the other oligos do that are intended to overlap by at least abs(Minimum Z-Score Cutoff).
-Represented in darker blue in the result image.
+Two oligos that were designed to overlap were found to have lower (more positive ΔG) than expected affinity when comparing to other overlapping oligos in said design.
+This occurs when their ΔG results in a Z-Score greater than abs(Minimum Z-Score Cutoff) This will be represented in darker blue in the result image (not pictured above).

 ##### ΔG - Self Oligo Pairs (Code 402)
-An oligo that has higher affinity to itself than the other oligos do to themselves by at least Minimum Z-Score Cutoff.
+An oligo that has higher (more negative ΔG) affinity to itself than the other oligos do to themselves by at least Minimum Z-Score Cutoff.
 Represented in darker red in the result image.

 ##### ΔG - Disjoint Oligo Pairs (Code 403)
 An oligo pair that have higher (more negative ΔG) affinity to each other than other oligos do by at least Minimum Z-Score Cutoff.
 Represented in darker green in the result image.